-If your child has a confirmed diagnosis of hearing impairment, your child might be able to get support under the National Disability Insurance Scheme (NDIS).
+If your child has a confirmed diagnosis of permanent hearing loss, your child might be able to get support under the National Disability Insurance Scheme (NDIS).
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like hearing aids.

 Looking after yourself and your family

 Although it’s easy to get caught up in looking after your child, it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+If you take care of yourself, you’ll be better able to care for your child.

 Talking to other parents can be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.

 If you have other children, these siblings of children with disability need to feel that they’re just as important to you – that you care about them and what they’re going through.
 It’s important to talk with them, spend time with them, and find the right support for them too.